 Through our research, we found out that the plague spread outside of London to a place called Eyam.
 We learnt how the people living here made a decision that prevented the plague from spreading further north.

-This half-term's topic is called 'Bright Sparks'.
-There is an overall science theme to our studies, launching with our annual Science Week.
-The children will be finding out about electricity and the things that use it.
-They will identify common appliances that run on electricity.
-During practical investigations the children will construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers.
-They will learn to identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery.
-They will also recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit.
-Later in the topic, the children will recognise some common conductors and insulators, and associate metals with being good conductors.
-Throughout the topic we will remind children that electricity can be dangerous.
+Last half-term we also had a topic called 'Bright Sparks'.
+There was an overall science theme to our studies, which launched with our annual Science Week.
+The children found out about electricity and the things that use it.
+They identified common appliances that run on electricity.
+During practical investigations the childrenl constructed a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers.
+They learnt to identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery.
+They also recognised that a switch opens and closes a circuit and associated this with whether or not a lamp lights in a simple series circuit.
+Later in the topic, the children recognised some common conductors and insulators, and associated metals with being good conductors.
+Throughout the topic we reminded children that electricity can be dangerous.

-We will also be researching famous scientists who have invented useful devices that run on electricity.
+We also be researched famous scientists who have invented useful devices that run on electricity.

 Click on the links to find out what we are doing this term.
 Please note these will only be available at the beginning of each new half-term.

 All children are provided with a reading book and a Reading Record book.
 We expect all children to read and have their Reading Record Books signed at least 3 times a week.
 We aim to recognise those pupils who read regularly and reward their efforts.
 Reading books and record books should be returned to school each day.